Resolving the U.S. PCB litigation

 Separate from the cases alleging PCB contamination in water bodies, there are cases alleging personal injuries due to PCB exposure in schools and other buildings.
 These cases are related to the presence of PCBs in building materials that were installed more than 40 years ago.
 These cases are not included in the settlement agreements announced in June 2020.

-The Erickson and Bard cases are the first two personal injury cases to go to trial among a number of claims brought by individuals who allege injuries due to PCB exposure at an educational facility in Washington state called the Sky Valley Education Center (SVEC).
+The Erickson, Bard and Beutler cases are the first three personal injury cases to go to trial among a number of claims brought by individuals who allege injuries due to PCB exposure at an educational facility in Washington state called the Sky Valley Education Center (SVEC).
 The alleged exposure comes from fluorescent light ballasts produced decades ago by Monsanto’s customers and installed in the late 1960s.
 These are historic claims that relate to materials Monsanto has not produced in more than 40 years and are unrelated to any ongoing business of Monsanto, now Bayer.
 These cases are being tried in groups in the King County Courthouse in Seattle, Washington.

 We believe the allegations in these SVEC cases are meritless and Monsanto should not be held liable.
 Indeed, we believe the evidence is clear that testing reflected extremely low levels of PCBs in this school, well below those permitted by the Occupational Safety and Health Administration (OSHA) and the State of Washington.
 Additionally, the plaintiffs’ serum tests reflect normal PCB levels found in the U.S. population, according to the Centers for Disease Control and Prevention (CDC).